MisterNatureQ/stackedit-notebook/Go语言圣经.md

 	var z []int
 	zlen := len(x) + 1
 	if zlen <= cap(x) {
 		// There is room to grow.
-Extend the slice. z = x[:zlen]
+Extend the slice. 自身空间容量 z z = x[:zlen]
 	} else {
 		// There is insufficient space.
 Allocate a new array.
 		// Grow by doubling, for amortized linear complexity.